PeterOstr/kaggle/README.md

-This is project for kaggle trainings and competitions
+This is project for kaggle trainings and competitions where we make classification of jellyfish types